csdms-contrib/topotoolbox/trunk/readme.txt

 - preprocessapp may have some unexpected behavior here and then...

 ** Version History
+V2.0.1
+- removed bug in GRIDobj
+- removed bug with case-sensitivity in some functions
+- removed bug with internal drainage option in FLOWobj

 V2.0
 - new functions STREAMobj/intersect, STREAMobj/union
 - new interactive tools in STREAMobj/modify